nytimes/kyt/README.md

 # kyt

-Web apps written in JavaScript require tools for transpiling, testing, and linting.
+Every sizable JavaScript web app needs a common foundation: a setup to build, run, test and lint your code.
 Typical project setup includes copying configuration boilerplate, managing and updating it over the lifetime of the project.

 kyt is a toolkit that encapsulates and manages the configuration for web apps.

 ## Quick Start

 1. Install [Node.js](https://nodejs.org/) (v6.0+ required).
-2. Create a repo with a package.json file
+2. Create a directory with a package.json file
 3. `npm install --save git://git@github.com:nytm/wf-kyt.git`
 4. `node_modules/.bin/kyt setup` - This will set up your project with application and configuration files so that you can get started with kyt.
-Learn more about [setup](/docs/commands.md).
+Learn more about [setup](/docs/commands.md#setup).
 5. `npm run dev`
 6. Check out `http://localhost:3000`